OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 ### Add container image registry feed
-For a step running on a worker, you can select a Docker image to execute the step inside of.
+For a step running on a Worker, you can select a Docker image to execute the step inside of.

-Since you don’t have a Docker Container Registry available yet, you need to add one following the steps below:
+Since you don’t have a Docker Container Registry available yet, you need to add one by following the steps below:

 1. Click the **External Feeds** link (this will open a new window).
 1. Click the **ADD FEED** button and select **Docker Container Registry** from the **Feed Type** dropdown.